A high-level app and dashboarding solution for Python¶

 pip install panel

-Once you’ve installed Panel, you can get your own copy of all the notebooks used to make this website:
+Once you’ve installed Panel, you can get your own copy of all the notebooks used to make this website by running the following commands on the commandline in your conda or pip environment:

 panel examples cd panel-examples